Shwabbaa/cryptopack-docs/docs/source/resourcepack/index.rst

 To reset the model of the item you're holding to the default model. use the command **/model reset**.

-Check out :doc:`getting_started` to learn how to install the resourcepack, as well as the required mods to use it.
+Check out :doc:`getting_started` to learn how to install the resourcepack.

 Resourcepack Elements
 --------